 In 2018 the EU introduced new data privacy and security laws that determine how businesses and restaurants process customer information.
 General Data Protection Regulation (GDPR) laws are the most rigorous in the world, and restaurant owners are protected when using digital services like Carbonara App.
-Follow our guidance and confidently enjoy the features of a free app.
+Follow our guidance and confidently enjoy the features of the app.

 Why Data Protection is Important for Restaurants

 Officially, GDPR legally protects the privacy of individuals on the web.
 This is a fundamental right enmeshed in the European Convention of Human Rights.
 All restaurants established in the EU/UK must use guest information and personal data accordingly.

 This is important because restaurant guests entrust their personal data — names, emails, phone numbers — with hospitality venues.
 They trust their data will be used responsibly.
 Breaches in digital data are illegal, and as such, restaurants need to make sure they comply with GDPR guidance.

 In regard to using a restaurant reservation and waitlist system, GDPR regulation covers all data details.
 This includes:

 Anything that relates to individuals, such as names and email addresses, and other information that could identify someone, such as notes and allergy advice on a specific restaurant party.